Gairo, Sardinia

-Gairo (Gàiru) is a comune (municipality) in the Province of Ogliastra in the Italian region Sardinia, located about 80 km northeast of Cagliari and about 30 km southwest of Tortolì.
-As of 31 December 2004, it had a population of 1,643 and an area of 78.4 km2.
+Gairo (Gàiru) is a town and comune (municipality) in the Province of Ogliastra in the autonomous island region of Sardinia in Italy, located about 80 km northeast of Cagliari and about 30 km southwest of Tortolì.
+It has 1,272 inhabitants.

-Gairo was originally constructed on unstable ground.
-Starting in 1951, buildings began to collapse.
-This led to the abandonment of the original location and re-building at an uphill location.
-The original village, known as "Gairo Vecchio", or "Old Gairo", is open to visitors.

-Gairo borders the following municipalities: Arzana, Cardedu, Jerzu, Lanusei, Osini, Seui, Tertenia, Ulassai, Ussassai.

 History

+The area was already inhabited in the Nuragic era.

+Its history is turbulent.
+It began in the late 19th century, when several violent storms caused landslides and mudslides, and continued for about half a century.

-Current location of Gairo is due to a flood in 1951 that forced people to abandon the old village and to build a new one.
+The current location of Gairo is due to a flood in 1951 that forced people to abandon the old village constructed on unstable ground and to build a new one at an uphill location.
 The move was completed in 1969.
 Part of the population of the old village was other wise forced to move to the lowlands and built the village of Cardedu (municipality on its own since 1984).